 Landings data entered in MARVIN are uploaded to the ACCSP data warehouse.
 The significant increase in the amount of data entry and auditing is the single greatest challenge for the dealer program staff.
-Within the past few years, MEDMR absorbed the cost of two of the four positions previously funded by ACCSP grants, and MEDMR is also funding the position who will administer the license suspension process of the program.
-MEDMR is now requesting funding for one existing position: one Specialist I who audits data, helps set up dealers with electronic reporting (trip ticket, file upload, key entry SAFIS and swipe card programs), uploads data for "state-only" dealers, trains and supports "combo" dealers to report their own data, and provides the personal outreach with industry.
+Within the past few years, MEDMR absorbed the cost of three of the four positions (and 8 months for the last position) previously funded by ACCSP grants, and MEDMR is also funding the position who will administer the license suspension process of the program.
+MEDMR is now requesting partial funding (four months) for one existing position: one Specialist I who audits data, helps set up dealers with electronic reporting (trip ticket, file upload, key entry SAFIS and swipe card programs), uploads data for "state-only" dealers, trains and supports "combo" dealers to report their own data, and provides the personal outreach with industry.
 It is essential that this dealer reporting program continue as it is an important tool for monitoring Maine's commercial fisheries which are large and economically important to the U.S. seafood industry.
-According to the NMFS commercial fisheries database (as of 5/20/2019), Maine was ranked as the second highest state on the Atlantic Coast in commercial value (\$643 million) and fourth highest in whole pounds landed (276.6 million) in 2018.
-This comprehensive dealer reporting program is also an ASMFC (Atlantic States Marine Fisheries Commission) compliance issue for several fisheries, including for American lobster which is Maine's largest fishery.
+According to the NMFS commercial fisheries database (as of 5/20/2020), Maine was ranked as the second highest state on the Atlantic Coast in commercial value (\$673 million) and fourth highest in whole pounds landed (206.1 million) in 2019.
+This comprehensive dealer reporting program is also an ASMFC (Atlantic States Marine Fisheries Commission) compliance issue for several fisheries, including American lobster which is Maine's largest fishery.